Campbell, California

-Campbell (/ˈkæm.bəl/) is a city in Santa Clara County, California, in the San Francisco Bay Area.
-As of the 2020 census, Campbell's population is 43,959.
+Campbell (/ˈkæm.bəl/) is a city in Santa Clara County, California, United States, in the San Francisco Bay Area.
+As of the 2020 census, Campbell's population was 43,959.
+The U.S. Census Bureau estimated Campbell's population at 42,490 as of July 1, 2025.

 Campbell is home to the Pruneyard Shopping Center, a sprawling open-air retail complex which was involved in a famous Supreme Court case that established the extent of the right to free speech in California.

-Today, the Pruneyard Shopping Center is home to the South Bay offices of the Federal Bureau of Investigation.